nestjs/docs.nestjs.com/content/recipes/nestia.md

 You can enhance DTO type validation by writing comment tags.

-If you want to know more about it, read [Guide Documents of `typia`](https://github.com/samchon/typia/wiki/Runtime-Validators#comment-tags).
+If you want to know more about it, read [Guide Documents / Core Library / Comment Tags](https://github.com/samchon/nestia/wiki/Core-Library#comment-tags).

 ```typescript
 export interface IBbsArticle {